Watch the YouTube video here >>> https://youtu.be/NUCSDQqW4qM

 - be wary of phishing networks that have it open for you to log in then will steal your info,

 - ask the establishment what their wifi is, then

 - probably only do internet searches and things that don’t require passwords.

+If you’re enjoying these blogs, click subscribe and share them with anyone you know.
 Check out our store with our teaching resources.
 We’ve just been releasing a bunch of digital novel units for all the Google and OneDrive classrooms out there.